Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 .. contents:: Table of Contents

 Modelling methodology and results
 ==============================
 Rather than a traditional model report this repository serves as the detailed documentation of the modelling process.
-`The final report with the interpretation of the modelling process and results is available in the repo <todo>`_. #todo The modelling process was broadly undertaken in the following steps; each step has its own readme document detailing its methodology and, where applicable, the results of the step.:
+`The final report with the interpretation of the modelling process and results is available in the repo <todo>`_. #todo The modelling process was broadly undertaken in the following steps; each step has its own readme document detailing its methodology and, where applicable, the results of the step:

-1. Model build: build the model structure and boundary conditions
+1.  `Model build <model_build/README.rst>`_: build the model structure and boundary conditions
-2. Model targets: define the model targets and objective function
+2.  `Model targets <targets_and_sensitive_sites/README.rst>`_: define the model targets and objective function
-3. Model Parameterisation: define the initial model parameters and parameterisation
+3.  `Model Parameterisation <model_parameterisation/README.rst>`_: define the initial model parameters and parameterisation
-2. Model calibration: calibrate the model to the available data
+2.  `Model Optimisation <optimisation/README.rst>`_: optimize the model to the available data
-3. Model Scenarios: run a series of scenarios to better understand the model behaviour and to predict the systems response to changing conditions
+3.  `Model Scenarios <Scenarios/README.rst>`_: run a series of scenarios to better understand the model behaviour and to predict the systems response to changing conditions

 Python Environment
 ==================